varp/VardanPro-Fonts/README.md

 3. **Iosevka VardanPro Lucida Light**
 4. **Iosevka VardanPro Ubuntu Light**

-They are very useful to be installed as separate fonts in cases when IDE like JetBrains' ones where the editor does not allow to choose the weight of the font.
+They is very useful to be installed as separate fonts in cases when IDE like JetBrains' ones where the editor does not allow to choose the weight of the font.

 ## Custom config